 Banh da cua

-Quang Nam province is famous for Mi Quang for a long time and now it’s still the specialty of the area.
+Quang Nam province is famous for Mi Quang for a long time and now it’s still the speciality of the area.
 This noodle dish is quite unique compared to other soups like pho or hu tieu because the noodle is served with very little broth and almost like a dry noodle dish.
 A bowl of Mi Quang is always filled with thin rice noodles, chicken or a combination of shrimp and pork belly.
-Other toppings include black sesame rice crackers, crunchy banana blossoms, toasted peanuts, cilantro, green chilies, and finished off with lime juice.
+Other toppings include black sesame rice crackers, crunchy banana blossoms, toasted peanuts, cilantro, green chillies, and finished off with lime juice.
 Mì Quảng can have many variations, so dishes may have something different depending on what street food stalls you go to.